The Meaning of Numbers: The Number 99

 This version of the lost sheep (Good Shepherd) parable focuses on the Lord's willingness to do whatever it takes to find and restore someone who has lost their way.
 It is a testament to God's fervent desire to have all humans choose his way of life and live forever.

-Which man of you who has a hundred sheep, and has lost one of them, does not leave the ninety-nine (99) in the wilderness and go after the one that is lost, searching until he finds it?
-And when he finds it, he lays it on his shoulders, rejoicing;
+Which man of you who has a hundred sheep, and has lost one of them, does not leave the ninety-nine (99) in the wilderness and go after the one that is lost . . .
+And when he finds it, he lays it on his shoulders, rejoicing; . . .
+I tell you that likewise, there shall be joy in heaven over one sinner who repents, more than over ninety-nine (99) righteous ones who have no need of repentance (Luke 15:4 - 5, 7).

 The Apostle John is exiled to the island of Patmos by Emperor Domitian around 95 A.D.
 He soon writes the book of Revelation based on several visions he received from God.
 Freed from prison likely in late 96 A.D., the last living apostle travels to Ephesus.
 From 96 to about 99 he finalizes a complete version of Scripture (one which contains both Old and New Testaments).
 John dies, from natural causes, around 100 A.D.